Difficult Person Test: Understanding Your Challenging Traits

 What Your Results Mean

 A difficult person test provides data, not destiny.
-High scores in specific areas suggest concrete development opportunities:
+High scores in specific areas suggest concrete development opportunities.

 Understanding why these traits exist helps contextualize your results.
 Difficult traits aren't character flaws—they're adaptive strategies that became maladaptive.